MatrixAINetwork/MATRIX_Diary/Digests/JULY/13th/README.md

 Tx Fee: commissions are distributed among the master node holders and the holders in proportion 50/50.

 Anonymity: ZK-snarks integration in future plans.

+### Roadmap

+February 2018 - start of the project concept development.

+April 2018 -  technical research and the development start.

+May 2018 - public for announcement.

+4 of July 2018 (12:00-18:00 UTC) - fork date (Ethereum blockchain snapshot).

+October 2018 -  test network launch.

+November 2018 - masternode system testing.

+December 2018 - main network launch.
+Public client release v 1.0

+No date: ZK-snarks integration

+The roadmap will be expanded over the project development.